haihala/whoops-all-grapplers/docs/tasks/before_locals_test/before_locals_test.md

 - Go through [chore list](/docs/tasks/chore_tracker.md)
-- Do some of the input parser rewords (so multipresses can happen)
 - Rebalance for a best of five rounds
   - Make sure the players can buy a bunch of stuff round 1
   - Adjust loss penalty built-up